 Get a Good Night’s Rest

 Sleep is important for a recovering body.
 It’s also important when managing chronic pain.
 Sleep deprivation can make pain worse and lower your tolerance.
 If you had a sleep schedule that worked for you in early recovery, return to it.
 It’s recommended to get at least seven hours of sleep each night.
-Here are some tips to promote a healthy bedtime.
+Here are some tips to promote healthy bedtime.

 Sleep on your side rather than your back